 Jumping out of a plane, throwing the first pitch at a baseball game, or climbing all the 14ers in Colorado might be more daunting than creating a marketing budget.
-But, as a marketer, I can’t think of anything more unnerving than creating your very first marketing budget.
+But, as a marketer, I can’t think of anything more unnerving than creating your very first marketing budget, especially in the Covid-19 era.

-As you undertake the task of creating a marketing budget, you are probably asking yourself:
+As you undertake the task of creating a marketing budget, you might be asking yourself:

 - How much should we spend on marketing?